 Architects need to work in broad strokes: testing ideas, comparing directions, and identifying meaningful trade-offs without committing too early.
 Forma Board supports this approach by providing a shared, visual space where early material can be gathered as it emerges.

-And you can use it for all the stages of conceptual and schematic design, for design option pin-ups, site model discussions, references and inspiration pictures, site visit maps, and of course early performance insights.
+And you can use it for all the stages of conceptual and schematic design in architecture such as design option pin-ups, site analysis, site model discussions, references and inspiration pictures, site visit maps, and of course early performance insights.
 It’s the natural progression of pin up sessions, quick informal presentations, teams capturing information continuously, and creating a living snapshot of the project teams’ common thinking.

 This helps us: